eprintsug/EPrintsArchivematica/README.md

 Neugebauer, Tomasz , Simpson, Justin and Bradley, Justin (2018) Digital Preservation through EPrints-Archivematica Integration.
 In: International Conference on Open Repositories, June 3-7, 2018, Bozeman, Montana, USA https://spectrum.library.concordia.ca/983933/

+# Usage

+## BIN Scripts:

+* /archives/REPOID/bin/create_transfers
+* /archives/REPOID/bin/process_transfers
+* /archives/REPOID/bin/touch_transfers

+### Run these scripts with the command line

+**create_transfers** will create the missing archivematica dataset records for all live eprints.
+(You’ll have to edit the script if you want review instead of archive.)

+**touch_transfers** will set is_dirty=1 on all existing archivematica records where its not already set.

+**process_transfers** exports all eprints to archivematica that are flagged as "is_dirty".
+This script can also take the eprintID of an eprint to export as a parameter.

+## Config Files:

+* /archives/REPOID/cfg/cfg.d/z_archivematica.pl   (set where the Archivematica transfer folder is in this file, this is where exports are written to)

 # Summary

 The following is a summary of the proposed workflow for EPrints-Archivematica integration: